Mafin159/minecraft_server/README.txt

 *** UKLADANIE ***
 1. otvor github desktop
 vľavo by mali byť zmenené súbory a pod tým Summary, Description a Commit to master
-2. do Summary napíš dátum a čas v tvare DEŇMESIACROK_HODINAMINÚTA a daj Commit to master
+2. do Summary napíš dátum a čas v tvare DEŇ.MESIAC.ROK_HODINA:MINÚTA a daj Commit to master
-3. POTOM DAJ HORE repository A DAJ PUSH (alebo stlač Ctrl + P)
+3. POTOM DAJ PUSH ORIGIN / HORE repository A DAJ PUSH (alebo stlač Ctrl + P)